 Blackjack, commonly known as twenty-one, is one of the most popular casino card games out there.
-While it’s origin isn’t quite fully understood, it’s mentioned in writings as early as 1601, so this game has been around for over 400 years.

 This classic game has starred in Blockbuster movies – Holy Rollers, The Last Casino, Breaking Vegas – and even had one named after it: 21.
 This is a thrilling, fast-paced game: a new hand can be dealt in the blink of an eye, so get ready to be on the edge of your seat.

 Like many long-standing favourite casino games, the basic rules of play are pretty simple.
 The game is played with a standard 52-card deck.
 Each card has a value:

 - 2 through 10 are worth their face value

 - Kings, queens, and jacks are worth ten

 - Aces are worth 11 or 1

 The object of the game is to create a hand with a higher value than the dealer’s and that’s as close to 21 points as possible, without going over.
 A 21-point hand is the highest and the best version possible is a two-card 21.

 Playing starts with placing a bet on your hand, and the odds vary depending on the type of Blackjack played.
 To start, the dealer will deal each player (and themselves) two cards; in some game styles the player’s cards are face-up and in others, the hands are kept private.
 At least one of the dealer’s cards is turned upright so all players can see part of the dealer’s hand.